 Bedbugs are typically flat, wide and brown in color, though bedbugs will turn a reddish brown after consuming their favorite food, blood.
 Fully mature bedbugs are about 3/16 of an inch long.
 Bedbugs begin as eggs, then hatch into nymphs that grow in size and become adults.
 Nymphs look similar to adult bedbugs, but are smaller and more pale in color.
 Bedbugs can be found hiding in the seams of mattresses and cracks and crevices typically surrounding the bed and sleeping area.
 They can also be found anywhere people spend time, like couches and recliners.

-Fleas are small, averaging about 1/16 of an inch long.
+These small insects average about 1/16 of an inch long.
 Fleas go through a complete metamorphosis, from eggs to larvae to pupae then adults.
 You may find signs of them during any of these stages.
 Eggs are dropped onto the floor or areas where pets bed down, and pupae can also be found there.
 Adult fleas will spend time on a host, like a dog or cat, but will also drop off to seek other prey, like people.
 They can be found anywhere food is available, from couches to carpeted areas pets and people spent time.

 Flea Bites vs. Bedbug Bites: What’s the Difference?